veer-mehta/instagram-followers-tracker/README.md

 # instagram-followers-tracker
 It lists the people that don't follow you, but are followed by you.
-Requires python, selenium and chromedriver(preffered).
+Requires python, selenium and chromedriver.